undu/hexo_blog/source/_posts/Restrict-Linux-users-to-certain-workspaces-only.md

 other::---
 ```

 By default, the folder is owned by www-data as we set before.
-Using ACL's we are going to configure it for each new file will have read and execution permission by default.
+Using ACL's we are going to configure it for each new file will have read and execution permission by default. <!--- configure it > el qué? --->
 We do this because if devloperguest1 creates a file, www-data won't be able to read it.
 ``` bash
 setfacl -R -d -m  g::rwx /var/developers/developerguest1_website
 setfacl -R -d -m  o::rx /var/developers/developerguest1_website